marekrei/semgraph/README.md

 About
 -----

-SemGraph is a Java library for reading, writing and visualising graphs, mostly meant for dependency graphs of sentences.
+SemGraph is a Java library for reading, writing and visualising graphs in different formats, mostly meant for dependency graphs of sentences.
 After parsing a large corpus of text, this can be used to conveniently iterate over sentences to collect features, build vector space models or analyse the parser output.
 It is designed so that the underlying parser can be easily changed without affecting the rest of the implementation.

-The visualiser creates a dynamic view of the graphs.
-An experimental feature can be enabled to also edit the graphs using the visualiser (e.g., correcting parses).
+The library includes a visualiser which creates a dynamic view of the graphs.
+An experimental feature can be enabled to also edit the graphs (e.g., correcting parses) using that interface.

 ![](http://www.marekrei.com/img/semgraph_graphvisualiser_screenshot.png "The graph visualiser")